 - Easy for inexperienced users but also built for developers: Stitch is a powerful ETL service made for developers, but its drag-and-drop interface empowers non-savvy users to operate the platform.

-- Security and compliance standards: Stitch is SOC 2, GDPR, and HIPPA compliant.
+- Security and compliance standards: Stitch is SOC 2, GDPR, and HIPAA compliant.

 - Solid customer support: Stitch has built a reputation for responsive customer support, including in-app chat support.
 Unfortunately, their phone support is only available to enterprise tier customers.